MayuKuno/mystudylog/algorithm/two-sum.md

    We keep repeating this process for each number in the array.
    If we go through the whole array and don't find a pair that adds up to the target, the function ends without finding an answer (though, for this specific problem, it's assumed that there is always a solution).

+___
+## Common Techniques

+- Map (`const map = new Map();`) is a data structure that allows you to store key-value pair

+  - `map.has(key)`

+      You can check if a Map contains a specific key using the has method.
+It returns true if the key exists in the Map, and false otherwise.

+  - `map.get(key)`

+      You can retrieve the value associated with a specific key using the get method.
+It returns the value corresponding to the given key.

+  - `map.set(key, value)`

+      You can add or update a key-value pair in the Map using the set method.
+It associates the provided key with the specified value.

 [back](/)